The 8 Best Dog Toothbrushes Australia: Tested & Evaluated 2023

 Picking the toothbrush of an appropriate size is especially important when it comes to small dogs.
 The toothbrush is supposed to reach all the areas around the teeth, so if you own a tiny pooch, get a tiny brush.
 Likewise, use a large toothbrush for large dogs.

-With that being said, 360-degree toothbrushes can work on both small and large pooches, since the bristles are always touching the teeth.
+With that being said, our panel of experts learnt that 360-degree toothbrushes can work on both small and large pooches, since the bristles are always touching the teeth.
 Furthermore, there are double-ended toothbrushes that have both a smaller and a larger head.

 As we previously mentioned, dogs’ toothbrushes are softer than the ones we use.
 The bristles have to be gentle not to hurt their gums, yet still hard enough to remove plaque and tartar.
-When buying a dog toothbrush for the first time, go for one on which bristles are softer than those on a baby toothbrush.
+When buying a dog toothbrush for the first time, go for one with bristles softer than those on a baby toothbrush.

 If you opt for a finger brush, that means that sticking your hand inside your dog’s mouth isn’t an issue.
 For everyone else, there are dog toothbrushes with handles.
 One thing to keep in mind is the shorter the handle, the more control you have.
 Furthermore, ergonomic rubber handles are less likely to slip from your hand if your dog starts moving around.